lu-cs-sde/codeprober/README.md

 ### System.exit/SecurityManager problem

-If you run Java version 17+ then you'll likely run into error messages that mention "Failed installing System.exit interceptor".
+If you run Java version 17+ then you may run into error messages that mention "Failed installing System.exit interceptor".
 For many language tools, the main function behaves like this:

 1) Parse the incoming document